usuaero/MachUpX/docs/source/creating_input_files.md

 ## Airfoil Data File
 An airfoil in MachUp can be defined as each coefficient being a function of angle of attack and Reynolds number.
 This is done by specifying a path to a csv file describing the airfoil coefficients.

+THIS FUNCTIONALITY IS NOT YET AVAILABLE IN MACHUPX